luisbarrientosf/memorize-cards/README.md

 # memorize-cards

-This project is developed as a technical test using Next.js.
+This project was developed as a technical challenge using Next.js.

 ## Demo